This content is sponsored by the Monsanto Fund’s America’s Farmers Community Outreach programs, but views and thoughts are my own.

 Reason #3- Be local, Buy local, Support local!
 Each weekend in the summer, our town has a local farmer’s market.
 It’s such a popular event, it’s hard to find a place to park.
 So many people support our local small farmers, it keeps their farms prospering!

 But, not all small towns in rural communities can continue to grow and prosper in today’s economy.
 That’s where America’s Farmers programs come in!

 What is America’s Farmers?

 The America’s Farmers programs, sponsored by The Monsanto Fund, put the farmer in the center of the story.
 In rural communities throughout America, farmers not only provide food and fuel, but they are also pivotal characters in their communities – often serving as the backbone of the areas in which they reside.
 Through the Grow Communities, Grow Rural Education and Grow Ag Leaders programs, The Monsanto Fund, with the help of local farmers, celebrates the accomplishments throughout communities with grants to help them continue to grow and thrive.

-Rural communities are places that people are proud to be from and live in.
-I know I am proud to live in our community!
 The Monsanto Fund celebrates these communities and invests to make them even more vibrant for future generations through America’s Farmers Community Outreach programs.
 A new campaign sponsored by the programs called My Town will continue this celebration of the people, places and stories that make small towns great.

 Be sure to follow America’s Farmers on Social Media: